Apple Inc.: 1984–1991: Success with Macintosh

-The board of directors instructed Sculley to contain Jobs and his ability to launch expensive forays into untested products.
-Rather than submit to Sculley's direction, Jobs attempted to oust him from leadership.
-Jean-Louis Gassée informed Sculley that Jobs had been attempting to organize a boardroom coup, and called an emergency meeting at which Apple's executive staff sided with Sculley, and stripped Jobs of all operational duties.
-Jobs resigned from Apple in September 1985 and took several Apple employees with him to found NeXT.
-Wozniak had also quit his active employment at Apple earlier in 1985 to pursue other ventures, expressing his frustration with Apple's treatment of the Apple II division and stating that the company had "been going in the wrong direction for the last five years".
-Wozniak remained employed by Apple as a representative, receiving a stipend estimated to be $120,000 per year.
-Jobs and Wozniak remained Apple shareholders following their departures.
+Slow Macintosh sales led to a power struggle between Jobs and chief executive officer John Sculley, whom Jobs had recruited from PepsiCo in 1983.
+The board of directors instructed Sculley to limit Jobs' ability to launch further expensive forays into untested products.
+Rather than accept Sculley's direction, Jobs attempted to remove him as chief executive.
+Jean-Louis Gassée informed Sculley of Jobs' efforts to organize a boardroom coup, prompting an emergency meeting in which Apple's executive staff sided with Sculley.
+In May 1985, the board stripped Jobs of all operational duties.
+Jobs resigned from Apple in September 1985 and founded competitor NeXT, taking several Apple employees with him.

+Wozniak had already stepped away from day-to-day operations following a 1981 plane crash.
+He left active employment at Apple in 1985, citing frustration that the company was prioritizing the Macintosh over the Apple II division, which continued to generate a significant portion of Apple's revenue during the mid-1980s.
+He remained an Apple shareholder and continued to represent the company in a ceremonial capacity.

-After the departures of Jobs and Wozniak in 1985, Sculley launched the Macintosh 512K that year with quadruple the RAM, and introduced the LaserWriter, the first reasonably priced PostScript-based laser printer.
-PageMaker, an early desktop publishing application taking advantage of the PostScript language, was also released by Aldus Corporation in July 1985.
-It has been suggested that the combination of Macintosh, LaserWriter, and PageMaker was responsible for the creation of the desktop publishing market.
+After the departures of Jobs and Wozniak in 1985, Sculley shifted Apple's focus toward expanding the Macintosh platform and appointed Gassée to lead Macintosh development, placing him in the role previously held by Jobs.
+That year, Apple introduced the LaserWriter in March, one of the first affordable PostScript-based laser printers, while Aldus Corporation introduced PageMaker in July.
+The combination of the Macintosh, LaserWriter, and PageMaker helped establish the desktop publishing market.